 It’s Time to Plan a Trip to Waco, Texas

 It’s been a year since I have been to Waco and everything has changed!

 Oh my gosh.
 I cannot believe how different it is!
 Magnolia is so much larger and has a lot of wonderful things to offer.
 I loved it before.
 But now it is simply incredible.

 Even if you have already been to Waco you are going to need to plan another trip!
 It is so worth it.

-I have been to Waco probably twenty times as I came here once a month when we were remodeling out Airbnb.
+I have been to Waco probably twenty times as I came here once a month when we were remodeling our Airbnb.
 I am sharing my favorites and suggestion of what you should do while staying in Waco.

 The Best Way to Get to Waco

 The wonderful town of Waco is located almost equally distant between Dallas and Austin, Texas.
 Waco does have an airport but most of the flights to Waco connect through Dallas or Austin.

 I usually fly into Dallas or Austin and rent a car and drive to Waco.
-It’s a very easy one and a half hour drive on I-35.
-The flights are cheaper than flying to Waco and I like going through Austin so I can also see my middle son.
+It’s a very easy one-and-a-half-hour drive on I-35.
+The flights are cheaper than flying to Waco and I like going through Austin so I can also see my two sons who live in Austin!